SwedbankPay/developer.swedbankpay.com/_includes/problems/swish.md

 ### Swish Problems

-There are a few problems specific to the `swish` resource that you may want to guard against in your integrations.
+There are problems specific to the `swish` resource that you may want to guard against in your integrations.
 All Swish problem types will have the following URL structure:

 `https://api.payex.com/psp/errordetail/<error-type>`

 #### `bankidalreadyinuse`

-Caused By:

-*   The payer's BankID is already in use

 {% capture response_header %}HTTP/1.1 409 Conflict Content-Type: application/json{% endcapture %}